homelesscoding/sslscanator/README.md

 Example of use: `./sslscanator.sh target-list`

-The script will create a file call "target-list-report" with the targets organized by vulnerabilities
+The script will create a file call "'target-list'-report" with the targets organized by vulnerabilities

-## SSLscanator v0.2.0
-## This new features were added in this release:
-* Customized SSL port by target
-* Outputs compatibility with Windows

 ## Licensing: